Columbia ISA

 • Digital TV - with RF, HDMI inputs including HDMI Audio Return Channel.
 Optical audio out.

-Connecting speakers to TV with no audio out
+Connecting speakers to TV with no audio out or limited audio out

 If you view TV using an antenna or satellite dish or cable box or internet streaming device or DVD or Blu-ray player or VCR, you can connect speakers for better sound.
 The trick is you connect the speakers to the audio source and the TV sound is muted, not connected or the volume is turned down.
 The audio is routed from the source device to the speakers.
 The source device is a digital to analog TV converter box or a satellite or cable TV receiver, or internet streaming device or your DVD player and so forth.